alema-r/Alessandro-Marcolini-Oniro/docs/blueprints/doorlock.rst

 Lock Variant 1: Using a lock-style solenoid
 -------------------------------------------
 #.
  Add the DC power barrel to the breadboard.
 Pin 1 (the one on the opposite side of the plug) goes to hole H60, pin 2 (under the plug) to H63, pin 3 (on the side) to J61.
-Make sure the power supply is set up for center positive.¨
+Make sure the power supply is set up for center positive.
 #.
  Prepare the DRV8871 breakout board.
 This requires some soldering.
  Cut the header strip to 4 pins (usually the board comes with a 6 pin strip).